Holy days arrive for faithful a year into pandemic

 While Clapper will have parishioners in the pews for Sunday’s service, many will be returning to church for the first time since the pandemic swept across the globe last year.
 Easter services — among the most attended of the year — and family gatherings were the first significant events impacted by the spread of COVID-19 a year ago.

 The confluence of religious holidays of many faiths occurs in a brighter mood than a year ago.
 The Christian Holy Week began on Sunday with Palm Sunday, and continues through Maundy Thursday today, Good Friday and then Easter Sunday.
-Jews are observing Passover beginning Saturday, and Muslims will enter the holy month of Ramadan in about two weeks.
+Jews are observing Passover, and Muslims will enter the holy month of Ramadan in about two weeks.

 For Christians across the United States, Easter services on Sunday will reflect an extra measure of joy as the nation experiences rising optimism after a year of pandemic.
 Even if still observing restrictions, many churches may draw the largest numbers of in-person worshippers in months.